Hoopoe starling: Relationship with humans

 The hoopoe starling was described as tame and easily hunted.
 In 1704, French pilot engineer Jean Feuilley explained how the birds were caught by humans and cats:

 Hoopoes and merles [Hypsipetes borbonicus] are the same fatness as those in France, and are of a marvellous taste, which are fat at the same time as parrots, living on the same foods.
 In order to catch them, hunting was done with staffs or long thin poles from six to seven feet in length, though this hunt is infrequently seen.
 The marrons [escaped] cats destroy many.
 These birds allow themselves to be approached very closely, so the cats take them without leaving their places.

 The hoopoe starling was kept as a pet on Réunion and Mauritius, and although the bird was becoming scarcer, some specimens were obtained during the early 19th century.
 It is unknown whether any live specimens were ever transported from the Mascarenes.
+Two specimens that had lived in the aviary of French natural historian Julien Desjardins were pickled and given to the Paris museum in 1839.
 Cordemoy recalled that captive birds could be fed a wide variety of food, such as bananas, potatoes, and chayote, and wild birds would never enter inhabited areas.
 Many individuals survived on Mauritius after escaping there, and it was thought that a feral population could be established.
 The Mauritian population lasted less than a decade; the final specimen on the island (the last definite record of a live specimen anywhere) was taken in 1836.
 Specimens could still be collected on Réunion during the 1830s and, possibly, the early 1840s.